jerefrer/tibetan-to-phonetics/README.md

 Default exceptions apply to all settings.
-Basically the left-hand side value will be substituted by the right-hand side value, and every Tibetan part in the right-hand side value will be itself transliterated.
+Basically the left-hand side value will be substituted by the right-hand side value, and every Tibetan part in the right-hand side value will be itself converted.

 ### Editing default exceptions